Licensing of houses in multiple occupation

 This applies to HMOs which are three or more storeys high and have five or more occupiers who do not form a single household.
 The number of storeys includes habitable basements and attics.
 Mandatory licensing applies across the whole of Swansea.

-Additional Licensing applies in the Castle and Uplands wards in the centre of Swansea.
-All HMOs, irrespective of size, have to be licensed in these two wards.
+Additional Licensing applies in the Castle, Uplands and St Thomas wards of Swansea.
+All HMOs, irrespective of size, have to be licensed in these three wards.
 This includes HMOs that are excluded from the mandatory HMO licensing scheme.

-You need to complete an application form and submit it with the correct fee, a current landlord's gas safety record and a passport-style photograph of the licence applicant.
+You need to complete an application form and submit it with the correct fee and a current landlord's gas safety record.

 If you apply by post you should make cheques payable to 'City and County of Swansea' and send it with your completed form.